 Disability Claims.
 With respect to a Disability Claim, the Plan Administrator must notify the Claimant of an Adverse Benefit Determination within a reasonable time period, but in no event later than forty-five (45) days after the Welfare Plan's receipt of the claim.
 This period may be extended for a period of up to thirty (30) days if the Plan Administrator determines that such an extension is necessary due to matters beyond the control of the Welfare Plan; provided that the Claimant is notified prior to the expiration of the initial forty-five (45) day period of the circumstances requiring the extension, and the date by which the Welfare Plan expects to render a decision.
-If, prior to the end of the first thirty (30) day extension period, the Plan Administrator determines that, due to matters beyond the control of the Welfare Plan, a decision cannot be rendered within such thirty (30) day extension period, the period for making the determination may be extended for up to an additional thirty (30) days; provided that the Plan Administrator notifies the Claimant, prior to the expiration of the initial thirty (30) days period, of the circumstances requiring the extension, and the date on which the Welfare Plan expects to render a decision.
+If, prior to the end of the first thirty (30) day extension period, the Plan Administrator determination may be extended for up to an additional thirty (30) days; provided that the Plan Administrator notifies the Claimant, prior to the expiration of the initial forty-five (45) day periots to render a decision.
 Such notification must explain the standards on which entitlement to a Benefit is based, the unresolved issues that prevent a decision on the claim, and the additional information needed to resolve such issues.
 A Claimant must have at least forty-five (45) days to provide the additional specified information.